Taylor's Tool Life Exponent using Cutting Velocity and Taylor's Tool Life Solution

 Variables Used

-Taylor's Intercept or Taylor's Constant - Taylor's Intercept or Taylor's Constant is an experimental constant that depends mainly upon the tool-work materials and the cutting environment.
+Taylor's Constant - Taylor's Constant is an experimental constant that depends mainly upon the tool-work materials and the cutting environment.

-Cutting Velocity - (Measured in Meter per Second) - The Cutting Velocity is the tangential velocity at the periphery of the cutter or workpiece (whichever is rotating).
+Cutting Velocity - (Measured in Meter per Second) - Cutting Velocity is the velocity at the periphery of the cutter or workpiece (whichever is rotating).

 Feed Rate - (Measured in Meter Per Revolution) - Feed Rate is defined as the tool's distance travelled during one spindle revolution.

-Taylor's exponent for Feed Rate - Taylor's exponent for Feed Rate is an experimental exponent used to draw a relation between feed rate to Workpiece and Tool Life.
+Taylor's Exponent for Feed Rate in Taylors Theory - Taylor's Exponent for Feed Rate in Taylors Theory is an experimental exponent used to draw a relation between feed rate to workpiece and tool life.

 Depth of Cut - (Measured in Meter) - Depth of Cut is the tertiary cutting motion that provides a necessary depth of material that is required to remove by machining.
 It is usually given in the third perpendicular direction.

-Tool Life - (Measured in Second) - Tool Life is the period of time for which the cutting edge, affected by the cutting procedure, retains its cutting capacity between sharpening operations.
+Tool Life in Taylors Theory - (Measured in Second) - Tool Life in Taylors Theory is the period of time for which the cutting edge, affected by the cutting procedure, retains its cutting capacity between sharpening operations.

 STEP 1: Convert Input(s) to Base Unit